Fabricating work on the front bash-plate

-Hole drilled in center hinge plate to align with the drain hole in sub-frame.
+Hole drilled in the centre hinge plate to align with the drain hole in the sub-frame.

 Bolts removed and hinge articulation checked